 “She’s not who you think!”
 Peter yelled.

-Eun lowered her hands.
-Her eyes ticked back and forth.
-“A warrior amongst warriors…and back at the gym…there’s no way I could have beaten all those douchebags all by myself…holy crap—the double O negative!”
+Eun straightened, struck by an epiphany.
+“A warrior amongst warriors…and back at the gym…I beat those douchebags all by myself…holy crap—the double O negative!”
 She clapped her hands and whooped excitedly.
 “That stuff is gold!”
-Her expression turned curious.
+Her expression turned to puzzlement.
 “Wait…so you’re not Holly?”
 Her adventures with Peter (which encompassed a gamut of paranormal phenomena, everything from psychic aliens to interdimensional wormholes) had opened her mind to the unconventional.

 “Hmm…” Peter turned thoughtful.
 “Bet it has something to do with your worldview, because Blake and his buddies fought like shit…” He nodded at the barbarian.
-“For the sake of normalcy, this is Kora.”
-Peter gestured at Kora.
-“She doesn’t like ‘Holly,’ but I explained that here on Earth, it doesn’t pay to raise eyebrows.”
+“For the sake of normalcy, call her Kora.
+She doesn’t like ‘Holly,’ but I explained that here on Earth, it doesn’t pay to raise eyebrows.”

 Eun tried not to grimace.
 “The um…the honor is mine.”

 “You are wise beyond your years.
 I’d wager you could best a High Taire Strategist in a game of bacci.”

 “Oh—thanks.”
 She chuckled nervously.
 “Can’t take all the credit—without a triple dose of LSD, I couldn’t have touched you.
 You’re hella fast.
 Strong, too.”
 Eun stepped back, waving her hand and mouthing a silent Ow.

 “So.”
 Kora looked at Peter, then at Eun.
 “I must reclaim my body and return to Elithia.
 Will you aid me in my quest?”

 Eun cocked her head.
 “Elithia…that’s another dimension, right?”